yehudacohen/alchemy/alchemy-web/docs/providers/fs/static-css-file.md

 # StaticCSSFile

-The StaticCSSFile resource creates static CSS files with content in your filesystem.
+The StaticCSSFile resource creates and manages static CSS files in your project using [Alchemy's File System](https://alchemy.run/docs/concepts/state.md) capabilities.

 # Minimal Example

-Creates a basic CSS file with styles.
+Creates a CSS file with basic styles.

 ```ts
 import { StaticCSSFile } from "alchemy/fs";